-During an infant’s first months of life, their vision is constantly developing.
-Here are some milestones your baby should be making in the first year of life:
+During an infant's first months of life, their vision is constantly developing.
+Here are some milestones your baby should be making in the first year of life.

-- 1 to 3 months: Begin to focus on people and objects
+1 to 3 months: Begin to focus on people and objects.

-- 3 months: Follow a moving object
+3 months: Follow a moving object.

-- 5 to 8 months: See various colors
+5 to 8 months: See various colors.

-- 8 to 12 months: Improve eye-hand-body coordination
+8 to 12 months: Improve eye-hand-body coordination.

 If your baby has red and crusty eyelids, excessively teary eyes, severe sensitivity to light, or has developed a white pupil, you should contact an eye doctor.
 These could be indicators of possible vision problems for your baby.
 It is important to note that a baby's first official eye examination should occur between 6 and 12 months of age.

 The second stage of vision development is all about eye-hand-body coordination.
 For preschoolers, the simultaneous use of their eyes, hands, and body is a complex cognitive task.
 Preschool age children should have a full eye exam by the age of 3.
-As you watch your child interact with others and play independently, be on the lookout for possible indicators of visual development problems, such as:
+As you watch your child interact with others and play independently, be on the lookout for possible indicators of visual developmental problems, such as:

-- Sitting too close to objects or holding objects too close
+Sitting too close to objects or holding objects too close.

-- Excessive eye rubbing, head-tilting, or squinting
+Excessive eye rubbing, head-tilting, or squinting.

 As your child continues to grow, the demands on their vision are much greater during the elementary and teenage years.
 During this phase of vision development, nearsightedness and other vision conditions are often discovered.
-If you (or your child’s teacher) notice any of the following symptoms in your elementary age child or teenager, you should contact your child’s eye doctor:
+If you (or your child's teacher) notice any of the following symptoms in your elementary age child or teenager, you should contact your child's eye doctor.

-- Trouble staying on task
+Trouble staying on task.

-- Uncomfortable or tired often
+Uncomfortable or tired often.

-Vision problems during these school age years can lead to learning delays and behavioral issues, so it is important not to ignore these signs.
+Vision problems during these school age years can lead to learning delays and behavioral issues, so it is important to not ignore these signs.
 Regular eye exams are especially important during this phase.